jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-15-Captain story.md

 <source src="{{ site.baseurl }}/audio/life-in-space2.mp3" type="audio/mpeg">
 </audio>

+(Eb-G-C)
+(Eb-Bb-Dm-Eb)
+I used to dream
+Of life
+Beyond our reach
+I'd be learning
+All their stories
+In my dreams
+In my - my good dreams

+(verse about the end of a civilization)

+(Eb-G-C)
+(Eb-Bb-Dm-Eb)
+To all our dreams
+A horror
+Far beyond speech
+Gone in a blink
+Without warning
+But my dreams
+But my - my good -

+(Eb-Bb-C-Eb-F)
+Dreams weren't ready
+For destruction
+So much terror
+So much nothing

+All our future
+Could be subject
+To a lifeform
+Far beyond us

+(Eb-Bb-C-Eb-F)
+Can't phone home
+Can't bridge the distance
+So much life
+Gone in an instant
+Wish we could have had just
+One more moment
+One more moment
+One more moment

+I used to dream
+Of life
+Beyond our reach
+I'd be learning
+All their stories
+In my dreams
+In my - my good dreams

 Story of how captain became a space explorer because he loves life so destroying the Matrioshka brain is terrifying, but he knows it needs to be done.